Unity-Technologies/com.unity.webrtc/Documentation~/tutorial.md

 }
 ```

-### The Data Channel Connection
+### The DataChannel connection

-When the ICE exchange is finished, `OnDataChannel` is called and a one-way peer Data Channel is created.
+When the ICE exchange is finished, [`OnDataChannel`](../api/Unity.WebRTC.RTCPeerConnection.html#Unity_WebRTC_RTCPeerConnection_OnDataChannel) is called and a one-way peer Data Channel is created.
 Register the `OnMessage` callback and describe the procedure for when a message is received.

 ```CSharp